LucaNerlich/blog-3.0/docs/aem/aem-dev-setup.md

+import Image from '@theme/IdealImage';

 # Local Development Setup

-This posts describes the steps and software requirements one needs to follow, to create and setup a working, local AEM instance.
-Secondly, an example of using the "Maven Archetype" provides the necessary basics to bootstrap a new AEM project according to the best practices.
+This post describes the steps and software requirements one needs to follow, to create and set up a working, local AEM instance.
+Secondly, an example of using the "Maven Archetype" provides the necessary basics to bootstrap a new AEM project, according to the best practices.

 ## TL:DR